George Fiddes Watt

-Not to be confused with George Frederic Watts.

 George Fiddes Watt (15 February 1873 – 22 November 1960) was a Scottish portrait painter and engraver.

 Biography

-Watt studied art at Gray's School of Art, Edinburgh and the Royal Scottish Academy, Edinburgh.
+Watt studied art at Gray's School of Art, Aberdeen and the Royal Scottish Academy, Edinburgh.
 He was elected to the Royal Society of Arts (RSA) in 1924 and received an honorary LL.D. degree from the University of Aberdeen in 1955.

 Watt was sculpted by Henry Snell Gamley in 1912, Watt's son Albert having been sculpted by Gamley four years previously.
 A bronze statue of Watt by Thomas Bayliss Huxley-Jones, made in 1942, is in Aberdeen.